twiddlingbits/twr-wasm/readme.md

 The memory is an export out of the .wasm into the Javascript code.
 There is no support for automatically growing memory.

-You can change your C stack size from the default 64K with the following wasm-ld option.
+You can change your C/C++ stack size from the default 64K with the following wasm-ld option.
 This example sets the stack at 128K
 ~~~
  -z stack-size=131072
 ~~~

-You can print your module memory map, heap stats, and stack size using the C function:
+You can print your module memory map, heap stats, and stack size using the function:
 ~~~
  twr_wasm_print_mem_debug_stats()
 ~~~